 Whitmore Lake Bark Park: Now Open!
 Located at the back end of the

-Jennings Road Athletic Complex, the Bark Park is a safe place for residents of Northfield Township and the surrounding areas to gather and exercise their dogs off leash within a fenced area, while enjoying the natural beauty of the surrounding athletic complex.
+Jennings Road Athletic Complex near the running track, the Bark Park is a safe place for residents of Northfield Township and the surrounding areas to gather and exercise their dogs off leash within a fenced area, while enjoying the natural beauty of the surrounding athletic complex.
 The Bark Park is open 7 days a week from dawn to dusk.
 The park will be open during the winter, but please note there will be no winter maintenance performed.
 And PLEASE clean up after your pet!

 Whitmore Lake (7 Mile Rd.)
 Preserve: The 235-acre Whitmore Lake